 Don't worry!
-If this arises you can say that you do not have that information but you would be happy to pass it on to CHCANYS for follow-up.
-You can talk about the prevalence of the particular issue in your community.
+If this situation arises, you may say that you do not have that information but you would be happy to pass it on to CHCANYS for follow-up.
+You should be able to talk about the prevalence of the particular issue in your community, however.
 Do not get bogged down arguing the details.
 You are there to discuss the needs of community, homeless and migrant health centers and the people served.
 Be confident in your own knowledge and experience.
 Stay focused on the big picture; CHCANYS will attend to the details.